praveens-git-bit/PreDay_Ignite2024/getStarted.md

 ![Started.](GetStarted/Task10.png)

-`Note: After getting signed in to the Azure Portal, if you see a popup "Welcome to Microsoft Azure" click on "Maybe Later" to skip the tour and close the window.`
+**Note:** After getting signed in to the Azure Portal, if you see a popup "Welcome to Microsoft Azure" click on **Cancel** to skip the tour and close the window.

-6. Now you will see the Azure Portal Dashboard, Click on search bar and search for <inject key= "resourcegroup" enableCopy="true"/> Resource Group and select the Resource Group.
+6. Now you will see the Azure Portal Dashboard, Click on search bar and search for **<inject key= "resourcegroup" enableCopy="true"/>** Resource Group and select the Resource Group.

 ![Started.](GetStarted/Task11.png)